PierreBougon/ExistenZIA/API/include/modules/README.md

 ### [ASharedModule]
 This class inherits directly form [AModule] and dispose of an internal mutex to block critical part of the shared module's process method.
 We this module you can choose precisely each part of the process method you want to protect.

-Here's an example of how a [basic logger](https://github.com/PierreBougon/ExistenZIA/blob/refactoring_modules/Examples/BasicModule.cpp)'s process method could be implemented :
+Here's an example of how a [basic logger]'s process method could be implemented :
 ```cpp
 xzia::Step xzia::BasicLogger::process(xzia::DataStore &dataStore)
 {